ThomWright/balamb/README.md

   // The types need to match the generic parameter defined above.
   dependsOn: {s: CreateAString},

-  // In this case, we get passed the result of the task we depend on, which we've named `s`.
+  // We get passed the result of the task we depend on, which we've named `s`.
+  // As before, the types must match.
   plant: async ({s}) => ({
     n: s.length,
   }),